LovePlusProject/NLPPATCH/README.md

 Download the [latest **NLPPATCH*** release here](https://github.com/LovePlusProject/NLPPATCH/releases).

-***This project is not yet completed and patch files are still under process and meant for personal use/beta-testing, please do not upload and pass around a patched rom version that might cause a lot of problems for us and confusion for users, thank you.**
+***This project is not yet completed and patch files are still under process and meant for personal use/beta-testing, please do not upload and pass around a patched version that might cause a lot of problems for us and confusion for users, thank you.**

 **Contact Skype:LovePlusProject**